 This article is the first in a new series where I will be looking at actors who are best known for starring in Genre and cult series and films.

-Tom Baker on the other hand would be not simply because he played the Doctor, but also because many of his other most famous roles were in horror movies, classic British comedies like Blackadder, Ray Harryhausen films etc.
+Tom Baker on the other hand would be not simply because he played the Doctor, but also because many of his other most famous roles were in horror movies or classic British comedies like Blackadder, The Golden Voyage of Sinbad etc.

 This series will try and look at a wide range of actors from various different backgrounds.
 From big Hollywood stars, to voice actors, to stars of classic, cheap British Sci Fi series.

 The first cult actor I will be looking at is Michael Wisher.
 Now Wisher is known primarily for his roles in one genre series “Doctor Who”.
-His roles in this series were mostly small, but he nevertheless managed to endear himself to Whovains forever with his performance as the deranged and evil creator of the Daleks, Davros a role which he played only once, but which he nevertheless defined in the 1975 classic “Genesis of the Daleks”.
+His roles in this series were mostly small, but he nevertheless managed to endear himself to genre fans forever with his performance as the deranged and evil creator of the Daleks, Davros.

 Wisher to me seems like the perfect choice to start as he never really became that big a name even to genre fans, but he nevertheless still managed to give some of the most iconic performances on the history of television.
 So without further delay lets take a look at the career and genre roles of Michael Wisher.